Current as of November 2017

 American Therapeutic Recreation Association. (n.d.).
 Information sheet: Recreational therapy and school systems.
 Hattiesburg, MS: Author.
 Available online at: https://www.atra-online.com/assets/pdf/Info_Schools.pdf

 Cedar Rapids Community School District v.
 Garrett F, 526 U.S. 66 (1999).
 Available online at: www.wrightslaw.com/law/caselaw/case_Cedar_Rapids_SupCt_990303.htm

 National Institute on Deafness and Other Communication Disorders.
-(2006b).
-Statistics about hearing disorders, ear infections, and deafness.
+(2017, June).
+Your baby’s hearing screening (NIH Publication No. 11–4968).
 Bethesda, MD: Author.
-Available online at: http://www.nidcd.nih.gov/health/statistics/pages/hearing.aspx
+Available online at: https://www.nidcd.nih.gov/health/your-babys-hearing-screening

 Supreme Court adopts bright-line test in medical services case.
 (1999, March 12).
 The Special Educator, 14(15), 1, 6-7.